theCompanyDream/strapi-supergpt/README.md

 1. **Easy to use**: The plugin is easy to use and can be set up within 10 minutes.
 1. **Customizable**: You can customize the model's parameters to suit your needs.
 1. **Generate Pictures** Can generate pictures based on the prompt given.
-1. **Use o1-mini** you can ulitize o1-mini and can use older models like GPT-4o Turbo.
+1. **Use o3-mini** you can ulitize o1-mini and can use older models like GPT-4o Turbo.
+1. **Use other LLMs** utilize other llms like Mistral, Deepseek, llama, and groq.

 ## 🖐 Requirements